How 'Juju' Hinders Successful Prosecution Of Human Traffickers - NAPTIP

 “Prosecution of human traffickers is usually difficulty.
 Their conviction is based on victim’s testimony which is hard to obtain because of the control mechanism adopted by traffickers, the most popular which is the use of juju by traffickers to control the victims.

-“Human trafficking is usually under reported and given very lower priority by government at all levels,”
+“Human trafficking is usually under reported and given very lower priority by government at all levels,” she said.

 The NAPTIP boss however announced that the agency has achieved a milestone by convicting 339 persons, with many other cases still pending in courts.